Marker Logo

 Topics.
 This historical marker is listed in these topic lists: Industry & CommerceParks & Recreational AreasWaterways & Vessels.

 Location.
 38° 9.537′ N, 121° 41.258′ W. Marker is in Rio Vista, California, in Solano County.
-Marker can be reached from North Front Street.
+It can be reached from North Front Street.
 Touch for map.
 Marker is in this post office area: Rio Vista CA 94571, United States of America.
 Touch for directions.

 Rio Vista Waterfront Warehouses Marker - wide view image.
 Click for full size.

-Photographed By Andrew Ruppenstein, November 7, 2021
+Photographed by Andrew Ruppenstein, November 7, 2021

 2. Rio Vista Waterfront Warehouses Marker - wide view

-Isleton’s Historic Old Town (approx. 4.3 miles away); Bing Kong Tong Society Building (approx. 4.4 miles away).
+(approx. 3½ miles away); Isleton’s Historic Old Town (approx. 4.3 miles away); Bing Kong Tong Society Building (approx. 4.4 miles away).
 Touch for a list and map of all markers in Rio Vista.

 More about this marker.
 The marker is located on the river promenade, south of the bridge and north of Logan Street.
 There is ample parking in the area.